hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 The proposed TSS solution is based on Groth21.

 #### Description of the Scheme
+Here the word participant is used to describe any one of the parties involved in produced the aggregated signature.

 Each participant of the scheme will receive from an external source its own persistent EC private key and all participant's EC public key.